jwymanm/mftd/README.md

 Monitor adapter, Fake DNS, Tunnel, and DHCP combined into one Windows Service

 This program was written to provide a quick tunnel that sends all traffic to a certain port to another host.
-It includes a fake dns provider so that if hostnames are used then all requests to that hostname:port will be received by this program and tunneled properly.
-DHCP works if enabled in the source.
+It includes a fake dns service so that if hostnames are used then all requests to that hostname will be received by this program and tunneled properly.
+Also included is a feature complete DHCP server forked from the OpenDHCP code base.
+Any service can be disabled or enabled in the configuration or even removed completely by editing the Makefile and rebuilding.

-It is useful so you do not have to use Windows ICS and deal with its unreliable nature along side VPN traffic.
+The entire program is less than 1 megabyte in size and includes built in service installation and unloading as well as a run directly mode (using -v).
+Logging is configurable and can be entirely shut off.
+Memory footprint is roughly 2 megabytes.

 Release